src-bin/substrate-docs/compliance/auditing.md

 One of the very first things Substrate does is to configure AWS CloudTrail with a single trail that covers all organization accounts in all regions.
 To access this wealth of data, assume the `Auditor` role in your audit account.

-On the command line: `substrate assume-role -special audit`
+On the command line: `substrate assume-role --special audit`

 Or you can assume the role in the AWS Console via your Intranet's Accounts page.